 - Link cards containing specific examples to abstract principles

-5. Dual Coding -- Encoding with Both Words and Visuals
+5. Dual Coding: Encoding with Both Words and Visuals

 The fifth method is dual coding.
 When the same content is processed through both verbal and visual information, memory retention improves significantly.